All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Combining Zepbound with Hormone Replacement Therapy

 Many women in menopause use hormone replacement therapy (HRT).
 There are no known drug interactions between tirzepatide and standard HRT formulations (estradiol, progesterone).
-However, because Zepbound slows gastric emptying, women taking oral HRT should be aware that absorption timing may shift slightly.
+But because Zepbound slows gastric emptying, women taking oral HRT should be aware that absorption timing may shift slightly.
 Your provider can monitor and adjust as needed.

 Side Effects Women Should Know About